Bedtime Stories (album): Planned tour and live performances

 A concert tour to promote Bedtime Stories was first mentioned following its release in late October 1994.
-In early January 1995, Italian newspaper Corriere della Sera reported that Madonna would visit Italy as part of a concert tour, set to take place either in the spring or fall of that year.
-Two months later, the Sarasota Herald-Tribune announced that the singer and her management had decided to cancel all touring plans after she was offered the role of Eva Perón on Alan Parker's film adaptation of Evita.
+In early January 1995, Italian newspaper Corriere della Sera reported that Madonna would visit Italy as part of a concert tour, set to take place in either the spring or fall of that year.
+Two months later, the Sarasota Herald-Tribune announced that Madonna and her management had cancelled all touring plans after she was offered the role of Eva Perón in Alan Parker's film adaptation of Evita.
 A shorter tour was proposed, but Madonna dismissed the idea; "[I've] waited years for this role, and I have to put every ounce of concentration into it.
 I love touring, and I very much want to go out with this album.
 But I can't, I'd be going straight from months on the road right into filming [...]
 It wouldn't be in the best interests of the movie for me to be at any less than my peak of energy", she explained.

 On January 30, 1995, Madonna performed "Take a Bow" with Babyface and a live orchestra at the 22nd Annual American Music Awards.
-Babyface recalled that he was "nervous as hell" during the performance, which was named the eight the best in the awards show's history by Billboards Caitlin Kelley.
-On February 18, Madonna sang both "Secret" and "Take a Bow" on German television show Wetten, dass..?
+Babyface recalled that he was "nervous as hell" during the performance, which was named the eighth best in the awards show's history by Billboards Caitlin Kelley.
+On February 18, Madonna sang "Secret" and "Take a Bow" on German television show Wetten, dass..?
 Two days later, she performed "Bedtime Story" at the 15th edition of the Brit Awards; she wore a long white dress, waist-length flowing hair extensions, and was joined by a "trio of satin-clad male dancers".
 Madonna again sang "Take a Bow" with Babyface at the Sanremo Music Festival on February 22.